dij0s/PETAL/README.md

 ## References

-All references can be found in the thesis report.
+All references can be found in the thesis report, located at `./thesis/bachelor_thesis.pdf`.

 ## Note